RichardFreedman/Encoding_Music/01_Tutorials/10_Pandas_Maps.md

 ))
 ```

+In this instance we are passing the `color` attributes as *a hard-coded list inside* the `Figure` dictionary.
+But if our dataframe had contained a specific column for this attribute (or for the relative `size` of the marker [such as "endowment per student"], we could have used `size=df['endow_per_student'].values` and `color=df['color'].values`) to set these features, too.

+Setting **connecting lines** in this way, however, will not work, since the columns don't tell us which markers are connected with each other!

+For a solution to this problem, see the following example.

 ## A More Complex Example: Pairs of Related Places

 The **RILM Bio Card** project data assembles biographical information about musicians and musicologists who are cited in the RILM Abstracts and other databases.
 The BioCards contain information about places and dates of births and deaths for each person.
 How can we build a map that reveals useful connections among the persons in this set.
 Here we will consider the example of "Blues Guitarist", one of the 'roles' available via the RILM API.